 This course is intended for students, office support personnel, and business owners who require a competency in performing tasks in Microsoft Excel.
-Students receive hand-on instruction on how to create, modify, and enhance workbooks and charts in addition to more advanced features in Excel such as PivotTables; PivotCharts; macros; and statistical, financial, and IF formulas.
+Students receive hand-on instruction on how to create, modify, and enhance workbooks, charts, and formulas.
 (FT) AA/AS; CSU.